Edinburgh in 4 Days: everything you need to know

 - Price: It depends on how hungry you are and what you order, but it is not an expensive place.
 You can eat for 25 or 30 euros until 22:00 (until 20:00 in the children's area).

-- Do I need to make a reservation?: They do not offer reservation service: whoever arrives first is seated to eat, and so on until it is full.
+- Do I need to make a reservation: They don't offer a reservation service: whoever arrives first is seated to eat, and so on until the place is full.

 This is a very special and extensive museum.
 Take a look at everything it has to offer before you go, because if you don't you might miss something that really interests you.
 In its rooms you can discover from natural history, art and culture of other countries to Scottish archaeology and technology exhibitions.
 The National Museum of Scotland offers a whole world to discover.